jhelbert2012/magnolia-training/disco-store-rest-api/README.md

 If you have a problem starting a Disco Store project in http://localhost:8080/disco-store, please remove your .m2 folder (Maven dependencies folder) and run "mvn clean install" again.

+DISCO STORE SEARCH MODULE

+This module provides an overview of some of the key Magnolia features, such as:
+* Rest Module
+* Schedule Module
+* Custom commands
+* Vaadin integration

+Beeing a disco-store submodule, the disco-store-module-search module is installed with the webapp module (mvn dependency), so no aditional configuration is required.
+Bootstrap configuration files are included in the resources path, and some of them are referenced in the VersionHandler in order to have the last version each time the module is deployed (change default behaviour).

+Config files:
+src/main/resources/mgnl-bootstrap/disco-store-module-search
+* config.modules.disco-store-module-search.apps.xml (vaadin search app definition)
+* config.modules.disco-store-module-search.commands.xml (custom command refinition)
+* config.modules.rest-services.rest-endpoints.search.xml (rest api definition)
+* config.modules.rest-tools.config.xml (apiBaseRoot customization)
+* config.modules.scheduler.config.jobs.mgnltrnng.xml (chron job executing our custom command)
+* config.modules.ui-admincentral.config.appLauncherLayout.groups.edit.apps.disco-store-module-search.xml (menu entry definition)

 Enjoy your time testing Magnolia CMS!! ;)